mathieubouhelier/mathieubouhelier/README.md

 ## :construction_worker: Some of my projects...

-## All my projects while studying at Trybe
+### All my projects I developed while studying at Trybe - 2020/2021

 <a href="https://github.com/mathieubouhelier/projects_trybe" alt="All Trybe projects"> Link <a/> to Repository

+### StarWars DataBase Redux - 07/2020

 **StarWars DataBase Redux**, is a project using an API to list planets from a StarWars database and filter them following their characteristics <br />
 **Tecnology used**: React, Redux, Bootstrap <br />